rizzahmed/rizzahmed/README.md

-# 💫 About Me:
+# 💫 About Riz:
-🔭 I’m currently working on Fintech Product<br>🌱 I’m currently learning Data Science
+● I’m currently working on Fintech Product<br>
+● I’m currently learning Data Science<br>
+● Contact me via <a href="https://linkedin.com/in/myselfrizwan">LinkedIn</a>
+● Fun fact: Have a unique ability to turn caffeine into code!
+With a cup of coffee or tea by your side.

 ## 🌐 Socials: